ReneBri/NotesApp-Frontend/README.md

 **THE CLEAN-UP FUNCTION:**

  This is not returned but is present in our hook.
 It is the function ‘setIsCancelled(true);’ which is returned inside of the empty useEffect at the end of our hook.
-Since a useEffect clean-up function runs on mount and every subsequent re-render, at the start of our returned function we need to reset isCancelled to false.
+Since a useEffect clean-up function runs on mount and at the start of every subsequent re-render, at the start of our returned function we need to reset isCancelled to false.

 **EXAMPLE:**